5 Train Routes in India

 Trains: You should rely mainly on overnight trains, as some journeys may last up to 20 hours without a break.
 The best time to go on this trip would be between August and April, before the summer’s heat sets in.

-For more information on things to do on your trip down India, feel free to visit our blogs describing some of our favourite activities to do in the North of India, and South India. : Where to go and when to come.
+For more information on things to do on your trip down India, feel free to visit our blogs describing some of our favourite activities to do in the North of India, South India and where to go and when to come to South India.

 4. Heading East

-Trains: This route, again, is best done with a mix of overnight and day trains.
+Trains: This train route, again, is best done with a mix of overnight and day trains.

 For the best weather, make this journey between August and April.
-For more information about this area of India, check out our blog: Travelling to North East India.
+For more information about this area, check out our blog: Travelling to North East India.

 5. North India via short day TRAINS